It is an honor to present to you the Centre d’Excellence en Recherche sur les Maladies Orphelines – Fondation Courtois (CERMO-FC).

 - Mass spectrometry

-- Biophysical analyses and functional screening
+- Biophysics and biomolecular screening

 The CERMO-FC thereby offers its members, as well as external researchers, opportunities to create new transdisciplinary collaborations.